Pre-Occupational Therapy

 • Overall GPA: 3.2

-In addition to a minimum grade point average, a minimum GRE score, and the prerequisite coursework, many occupational therapy schools also require that applicants have a minimum number of direct observation hours in occupational therapy clinical settings.
+In addition to a minimum grade point average and the prerequisite coursework, many occupational therapy schools also require that applicants have a minimum number of direct observation hours in occupational therapy clinical settings.

 Factors that increase competitiveness: